-- the name of the child - the authorisation to administer medication signed by a parent or a person named in the child's enrolment record as authorised to consent to administration of medication - the name of the medication to be administered
+- the name of the child - the authorisation to administer medication signed by a parent or a person named in the child's enrolment record as authorised to consent to administration of medication - the name of the medication to be administered - the time and date the medication is to be administered. - the dosage of the medication to be administered - the manner in which the medication is to be administered - if the medication is administered to the child - i. the dosage that was administered; and - ii. the manner in which the medication was administered; and - iii. the time and date the medication was administered; and - iv. the name and signature of the person who administered the

-- the time and date the medication is to be administered - the dosage of the medication to be administered - the manner in which the medication is to be administered - if the medication is administered to the child - the dosage that was administered; and - ii. the manner in which the medication was administered; and - the time and date the medication was administered; and iii. - the name and signature of the person who administered the medication; and ίv. - the name and signature of the person who checked the dosage administered. ٧.
+- medication; and - the name and signature of the person who checked the dosage ٧. administered.